 A savings account is an important part of any financial portfolio, both for having funds for future expenses and to build up your wealth over time.
 When you’re building your savings, you want that money to earn a competitive yield.
-Putting your savings in a high-yield savings account will keep your money safe and let you earn some interest on the balance of the account.
+Putting your savings in a high-yield savings account will keep your money safe and let you earn some interest.

 Benefits of a high-yield savings account

 - Emergency fund: One of the best ways to use a high-yield savings account is to use it for your emergency fund.
 If you make regular deposits into a high-yield savings account instead of investing all of your money, you don’t have to worry about a market drop wiping out your savings and pushing back your goal, for example.

 - Short-term savings goals: High-yield savings accounts are also a good way to save for short-term goals, such as saving for a vacation or a car.
 If you want to pay for something in the next few months, you don’t want to put your money into risky investments like stocks.
 If the market drops, you’ll lose your vacation fund.

 Disadvantages of high-yield savings accounts

 - Poor options for long-term goals: Although high-yield savings accounts have high yields compared with standard savings accounts, they don’t pay enough interest to hit long-term savings goals or even keep up with inflation.
 If you have a long-term goal like retirement and can handle some volatility, investments like stocks or mutual funds are likely to be a better choice.

 - May have more stringent requirements: High-yield savings accounts may have tougher requirements than a typical savings account.
 For example, you might need to have a larger deposit to qualify to open the account at certain banks.